Wabi Sabi is one of the most essential of all Japanese principles. It is the art of appreciating the beauty in this naturally imperfect world.

 It teaches us gratitude for what we already have rather than constantly yearning for something new and perfect.
 Don’t be obsessed in seeing perfection around you.
-It will help us in being peaceful and content in our current moment and be happy and light hearted in our day to day lives.
+Practising Wabi Sabi will help us in being peaceful and content in our current moment and be happy and light hearted in our day to day lives.

 However, it doesn’t mean you should not work to improve your situation.
 Instead, it is all about balance and contentment.
 It helps us in becoming calm and dealing with life in a simpler way, rather than striving for the unattainable.

-Next time you see a grey hair or notice a new wrinkle, remember wabi-sabi to ease the panic attack that brews within you.
+Next time you see a grey hair or notice a new wrinkle, remember Wabi-Sabi to ease the panic attack that brews within you.
 You will quickly realise, there is nothing wrong with it.
 In fact, it is beautiful.
 It is a sign that you are travelling a path laid full with memories and achievements.
-Appreciate the process of aging.
+Appreciate the process of ageing.

 Next time, you see faults in others be more accepting , rather than taking them on as a project to be fixed.
 Accepting others for who they are will save you the emotional turmoil and save you a lot of time and energy.
 You will definitely empower yourself.